naokishibuya/qmlir/README.md

 **4. Development Workflow:**
 - All changes are automatically reflected due to `pip install -e .`
-- Run tests frequently with `pytest tests/`
+- Run tests frequently with `pytest`
 - Use `examples/` for interactive development
 - Test integration with `quantum-opt` tool